markuptitan/ACN-syllabus/content/topics/solo-learn/javascript/intro-to-javascript/1-welcome-to-javascript/_index.md

 tags:
 - javascript
 - solo-learn
-title:Solo Learn - Intro to JavaScript - 1 Welcome to JavaScript
+title: Solo Learn - Intro to JavaScript - 1 Welcome to JavaScript
 ---

 Complete the above-mentioned module on Solo Learn.